arnaud4d/documentation/docs/API/4DNetkit.md

 ## Example: Service mode

-Service mode is an authorization method used to get access [without a user](https://docs.microsoft.com/en-us/graph/auth-v2-service).
+Service mode is an authorization method used to get access without a user.
+For more details, see [Microsoft's docs on service mode](https://docs.microsoft.com/en-us/graph/auth-v2-service).